 “I’m thrilled PBS member stations in Reno and Las Vegas will rebroadcast this year’s 24th Annual Lake Tahoe Summit.
 As many schools head toward winter break, students across Nevada can partake in fun, interactive curriculum and activities safely from home thanks to the great work done by the Team Tahoe partners and The Discovery Museum.
 Instilling in our children the importance of protecting our precious natural resources now is an important first step in creating a sustainable future that protects the Silver State’s precious natural resources and our world.”

 Senator Cortez Masto continues to be a champion for clean energy and the conservation of Nevada’s and the nation’s greatest treasures.
 In August, Cortez Masto hosted a virtual roundtable discussion with Nevada conservation leaders on her work to pass the recently enacted Great American Outdoors Act, which fully funds the Land and Water Conservation Fund (LWCF).
 The Senator also announced a pollution reducing shuttle service from the RTC of Washoe before the summit, and recently announced nearly $100,000 in grant funding from the Environmental Protection Agency for projects to address microplastic pollution in Lake Tahoe, a topic covered during this year’s Lake Tahoe Summit.
 During a Senate Energy and Natural Resources Subcommittee on Water and Power hearing this year, Senator Cortez Masto spoke with panelist Julie Regan, Chief of External Affairs & Deputy Director of the Tahoe Regional Planning Agency, about the importance of a comprehensive, collaborative and science-based approach to protect Lake Tahoe and other water resources in Nevada from the threat of climate change and invasive species.
-Funding for the Invasive Species in Alpine Lakes Pilot Program to protect lakes like Lake Tahoe was passed in this year’s omnibus legislation.

 The full video recording of the summit is available HERE.